 Yes.
-You will need a photo ID and then you can request a public account at the Reference Desk.
+You will need a photo ID and then you can request a public account at the Tech Help Desk.
 The access lasts for 2 hours for one day.
 You can print by selecting "print" and then paying for your print job at the Circulation Desk.
 (Cash only.)

 Generally, all current SOU students, faculty and staff have borrowing privileges at the Hannon Library.
 To learn more or to see a list of others with privileges, see Borrowing from the Library.
 Also, community members can borrow our books by becoming a Friend of the Hannon Library.

 The Library of Congress Classification System is the system we use to classify our books according to subject area and to give them a call number so they have a particular location in the stacks.
 It uses a combination of letters and numbers and is used by most academic libraries.
-To learn more, see this listing or check out this guide on our Library Classification (Shelving) Systems.
+To learn more, see the Library of Congress Classification Outline or check out this guide on our Library Classification (Shelving) Systems.
 In our library, the As for books start on the second floor on the right, past the periodicals and videos, as you leave the rotunda stairs.
 Call numbers that start with J or higher will be on the third floor.
 To see more about where certain books would be located, see our map.

 We have three research guides for government publications, all of which can be found under the Research Guides dropdown list on the homepage.
 There's a guide for federal publications, Oregon state publications, and international publications.
 Many of our government publications are also available in Hannon Library Search.
 If you need more assistance, contact our Government Information/Instruction Librarian, Dotty Ormes at 541-552-6850 or firstname.lastname@example.org.